 In addition to serving the user interface, the main program also controls the hardware interfaces (bed vibrator and speakers) for the alarm.
 The main logic for when to start running an alarm is a cron task that runs once a minute: if an alarm time configuration matches the current time, then run the relevant waking methods (i.e. vibration/sound).

 More specific implementation information is written here.

 For nixie cathode display portion, I decided to purchase the NCS314 kit from GRA and AFCH from Ukraine.
 They post their source code to Github, and had a good track record of helping people with the software they wrote.
 Since I was concentrated on the alarm portion of the project, I decided I did not want to get bogged down in the complex details of how to construct a clock display using dated technology.
 Their clock definitely did the job.
-However, in using the clock for an extended period, I realized that the RTC module they used is highly...Read more »
+However, in using the clock for an extended period, I realized that the RTC module they used is highly inaccurate and the clock time drifted more...Read more »